TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 3.1: Installing rbenv

-To make our lives easier in the long run, we will install a Ruby version manager to install ruby.
+To make our lives easier in the long run, we will install a Ruby version manager to install Ruby.
 This version manager, named "rbenv", makes it easy to switch between different versions of ruby.

 To install rbenv, run the following in your terminal: